shraddhapai/shiny-data-browseR/README.md

 #### For documentation visit  http://shiny-genome-browse-r.readthedocs.org/en/latest/.

-#### The online demo is temporarily unavailable.
-Please check back in an hour.
-_SP, Sep 3 2014, 11:22 AM EST_
+-#### For an online demo, visit http://edb.intangiblearts.org/ -_(faster data fetch, but on an Amazon spot instance which may occasionally be unavailable)_

 An EDB demo is expected to be hosted at the CAMH in September 2014.
 Stay tuned!

-_Shraddha Pai, 1 September 2014_
+_Shraddha Pai, 3 September 2014_